favour-22/my-personal-repo/README.md

 4) swaping two numbers.
 5) Working with and(&&) operation.
 6) Asking user to enter their their age ,to see their health status.
+7) Printing the number of byte taken by data types
+8) Printing the location of decleared data types